Efficient Hallucination Detection for LLMs Using Uncertainty-Aware Attention Heads: Conclusion and Future Work

 We introduced RAUQ, an unsupervised, attention-based framework that converts the intrinsic signals already produced by every transformer layer into reliable sequence-level uncertainty scores with a single forward pass.
-A simple head-selection heuristic, a recurrent confidence propagation rule, and a length-normalized aggregation allow RAUQ to capture both local spikes and global drifts in confidence without external supervision or sampling.
-Extensive experiments on 12 datasets spanning QA, Summ, and MT, and on 4 open-weight LLMs show that RAUQ delivers state-of-the-art performance with only <1 \% latency overhead, making it a practical off-the-shelf UQ technique.
+A simple head-selection heuristic, a recurrent confidence propagation rule, and a length-normalized aggregation allow RAUQ to capture LLM confidence without external supervision or multiple sampling.
+Extensive experiments on twelve datasets spanning question answering, abstractive summarization, and machine translation, and on nine open-weight LLMs show that RAUQ delivers state-of-the-art performance.
+Moreover, RAUQ adds only $<$1 \% latency overhead, making it a practical off-the-shelf UQ technique.

+In future work, we plan to extend RAUQ to black-box LLMs, to improve calibration in deployment settings, and to broaden its applicability to task-specific diagnostics and diverse generation error types beyond hallucinations.